We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Are there tax advantages to this loan?

-Yes there are, but this is dependant on some circumstances.
+Yes, there are, but this is dependent on some circumstances.
 As long as you can provide evidence that the equipment is used to generate assessable income, your loan may be tax deductible.

 Do I have to get a vehicle with this loan type?